MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/resource-org-subscriptions.md

   If you need to group together several subscriptions that are of the same workload archetype, create them under a management group.

-- Subscriptions serve as a scale unit so component workloads can scale within the platform [subscription limits](/azure/azure-resource-manager/management/azure-subscription-service-limits).
-Make sure you consider subscription resource limits during your workload design sessions.
+- Subscriptions serve as a scale unit.
+Component workloads can scale within the platform [subscription limits](/azure/azure-resource-manager/management/azure-subscription-service-limits).
+Make sure that you consider subscription resource limits during your workload design.

 - Subscriptions provide a management boundary for governance and isolation, which clearly separates concerns.

-- Create separate platform subscriptions for Management (Monitoring), Connectivity, and Identity when these elements are required.
+Create separate platform subscriptions for management (monitoring), connectivity, and identity when these elements are required.

-  Establish a dedicated management subscription in the Platform management group to support global management capabilities such as Azure Monitor Log Analytics workspaces and Azure Automation runbooks.
+  - Establish a dedicated management subscription in the Platform management group to support global management capabilities such as [Log Analytics in Azure Monitor](/azure/azure-monitor/logs/log-analytics-overview) workspaces and [Azure Automation](/azure/automation/overview) runbooks.

-  Establish a dedicated identity subscription in the Platform management group to host Windows Server Active Directory domain controllers, when necessary.
+  - Establish a dedicated identity subscription in the platform management group to host Windows Server Active Directory domain controllers, when necessary.

-  Establish a dedicated connectivity subscription in the Platform management group to host an Azure Virtual WAN hub, private Domain Name System (DNS), ExpressRoute circuit, and other networking resources.
+  - Establish a dedicated connectivity subscription in the platform management group to host an [Azure Virtual WAN](/azure/virtual-wan/virtual-wan-about) hub, private DNS, [Azure ExpressRoute](/azure/expressroute/) circuit, and other networking resources.
 A dedicated subscription ensures that all foundation network resources are billed together and isolated from other workloads.

-- Use subscriptions as a democratized unit of management aligned with business needs and priorities.
+- Use subscriptions as a democratized unit of management, aligned with business needs and priorities.

-- Use the manual process to limit an Azure Active Directory (Azure AD) tenant to only Enterprise Agreement enrollment subscriptions.
+- Use the manual process to limit an [Azure Active Directory](/azure/active-directory/) (Azure AD) tenant to only Enterprise Agreement enrollment subscriptions.
 This process prevents creation of Microsoft Developer Network subscriptions at the root management group scope.

   For support, create an [Azure Support ticket](https://azure.microsoft.com/support/create-ticket/).